claudiaareneee/MachineLearningAlgorithms/report.md

 # Machine Learning Algorithms

 The goal of this project is to compare different machine learning algorithms for different problems.
 Part A of this application focuses on using the Iris dataset to compare classification algorithms.
-Part B of this project focuses on different implementations of gradient decent.
+Part B of this project focuses on different implementations of gradient decent.</br>

+This project was developed using [Python 3.7.7](https://www.python.org/downloads/release/python-370/) and [Scikit-Learn](https://scikit-learn.org/stable/index.html).
+Additionally, the machine used to build and run the code is running MacOs Mojave (v10.14.6).</br>

 ## Part A - Classification Algorithms